What is account abstraction (ERC-4337)?

 Why agents care

-AA wallets are the right primitive for AI agents because they enable safe delegation.
+AA wallets are a common primitive for AI agents because they enable safer delegation.
 Instead of trusting an agent with the user's full seed phrase, the user grants the agent a session key with a tight scope (e.g., "swap up to $1000 USDC into stablecoin pairs over the next 24 hours, on Base only").
-The session key cannot drain the wallet, cannot upgrade the contract, and expires automatically.
+When the wallet and policy are implemented correctly, the session key can be constrained so it cannot exceed the approved scope, cannot perform privileged wallet actions, and expires automatically.